swpease/scheduleoff/README.md

 ### Why Is It Called `scheduleoff`?
 Well, I've been using `pmset` quite often over the last several days, and still can't remember what it's name is.
 There seems to be a contest to remove as many characters as possible from command line tools, which in the modern world of TAB-completion seems outdated.
 It's supposed to schedule stuff, so I thought "schedule"-something, and it only handles initiating sleeps and shutdowns, so I thought, "off".
 I imagine I'll wind up thinking, "It's 'schedule'-something, right?", and type in my Terminal "sch[TAB]", then pause, then "[TAB][TAB]" to see everything that starts with "sch" pop up, then see "scheduleoff", and write "sched[TAB]", and then that'll work (for me).

+## Installation
+### Rust
+If you are a Rust user, you can use `cargo install scheduleoff`.
+### Here
+Pre-built binaries are available for download in the "builds" folder.
+I do not have an x86 Mac anymore, so I can't tell if the x86 version actually works.

+After downloading,
+  1. Store it in whichever folder you want.
+It would be easiest to just store it in the folder that your Terminal opens up to by default.
+You can find this by opening your Terminal and typing `open .`, which will open it in Finder.
+  2. Rename the file to your liking.
+I suggest "scheduleoff".
+  3. To run, type `./<executable> [commands]` where `<executable>` is whatever you named that file, and see below in Use for commands.
+  4. You may need to change permissions, using `chmod 744 <executable>` in Terminal in the folder containing the file you downloaded, where `<executable>` is whatever you named that file.
+  5. If you try to run it and Apple won't let you, right-click on it in Finder and click "Open".

 ## Use
 `scheduleoff`s intended use case is one-off shutdown or sleep scheduling in the near-term.
 So the only options are